Company Incorporation Singapore

 Step 1: Get ACRA’s Approval for Your Company Name

-ACRA is an organisation that will inspect your company name and it also has authority to approve your company name.
+ACRA is an organization that will inspect your company name and it also has the authority to approve your company name.
 You need to propose your company name to ACRA before you do anything else.

 The approval process generally comes through in less than an hour, regardless of whether it is approved or rejected; provided it does not contain certain professional words such as “bank”, “finance”, “law”, or “media”.
 If you have submitted an application for a company name containing these professional words, it may require additional approval from the relevant government authority outside of the Registrar.
 This will stretch the approval process to several weeks.
 Your chosen company name must satisfy the following criteria:

 Company names must not be:

 - identical to another existing Company Name

 - containing vulgar words

 - similar to established Names or trademarks such as Coca-Cola and Temasek